 Opening 10th March 2018 of the chess court (3 public chess tables) in Máximapark, Utrecht.
 On the right, at the chess table, Alderman Kees Geldof.
 This

-Since I started my national initiative (end 2017), many Dutch municipalities have placed
+Since I started my initiative (end 2017), these 51 Dutch municipalities have placed

 - Schiermonnikoog (Isle of Chess!)

 - Eindhoven (at Johan Cruyff court in Woensel-west)

 - Stichtse Vecht (Breukelen)

 - Spijkenisse (municipality of Nissewaard)